Fly Fishing Iceland

 Battle Hill Lodge

 Vatnamot means junction in Icelandic.
-Vatnamot is where the Fossalar, Geirlandsa, and Horgsa rivers meet the Mighty Skafta.
-Our outfitter's lease is on a private 5km (3.1 miles) stretch.
-Each year catch rates average 1,500 sea trout, one of the highest catch rates of sea-run browns anywhere in the world.
+Vatnamot is where the Fossalar, Geirlandsa, and Horgsa rivers meet the mighty Skafta.
+Each year, catch rates average 1,500 sea trout, which is one of the highest catch rates of sea-run browns anywhere in the world.

 The Vatnamot fishery is mainly made up of sea trout, and the fish are famous for their size.
 Fish of 20 pounds and more are not uncommon.
-Usually, the season's largest landed sea trout are from the Vatnamot fishery.
 You’ll also target healthy numbers of Arctic char and salmon.

 Fishing License: Your fishing license is included in the package.

-Wet Sand: Both rivers run in a volcanic area, so you will be fishing in lava fields and black sands.
+Wet Sand: The rivers run in a volcanic area surrounded by glaciers, so you will be fishing in lava fields and black sands.
 Anglers should be careful in the wet sand and always wear a life vest.

 The Fossalar River

 Fossalar River is extremely beautiful and has diverse pools.
 It is about 15 km of water and is fished with 5 rods max.
-We don't have the exact numbers of caught fish, but the river is full of big and beautiful sea trout during the season.
-The Fossalar will allow you to fish with double-handed rods and swing flies as well as nymphing through some extremely pretty pools.
+The Fossalar will allow you to fish with double-handed rods, swing flies, and nymphing through some beautiful pools.

 Battle Hill Lodge